Narrate Your Audio Book

 Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone

-Dreokee Desktop Microphone Stand with Shock Mount.
-Portable Mic Holder and Non-slip Feet.
 Net Wind Screen Pop Filter for Voice Overs Recording Studio

-18-Pack Gray Acoustic Panels 12"X12"X 0.4"Inches.
-Sound Absorbing Panel High-Density Sound Deadening Panels Acoustic Treatment Panel For Home Studio
+Sound Absorbing Panel High-Density Sound Deadening Panels Acoustic Treatment Panel For Home Studio.

-it takes to narrate
+it Takes to Narrate

 Click Me for 20% OFF!